 Starter Current Draw Test

-A starter current draw test is performed after the battery been inspected and charged if necessary.
-The starting system should also be visually inspected for any physical defects or loose connections.
-Bring the engine to normal operating temperature before performing this test.
-This is because a cold engine requires more current than a warm engines does.
+Inspect the starting system for any physical defects or loose connections.
+Perform a starter current draw test after the battery is inspected and fully charged.
+Bring the engine to normal operating temperature before performing this test because a cold engine requires more current than a warm engine.

 - Connect the test leads to the positive and negative terminals and then connect the clamp-on amp pickup around one of the battery cables.

-- Set the voltage meter to Int 18V and adjust ammeter to read zero.
+- Set the voltage meter to Int 18V and adjust the ammeter to read zero.

-- Disable the fuel or ignition so the engine will not start during test.
+- Disable the fuel or ignition to prevent the engine from starting during the test.

-Slow cranking and high current draw typically indicate worn bearings or bushings inside the starter.
-Worn bushings result in an off-center armature.
-This can result in poling and can throw off the alignment of the starter’s magnetic fields.
+Slow-cranking and high current draw typically indicate worn bearings or bushings inside the starter.
+Worn bushings result in an off-center armature, resulting in poling that can throw off the alignment of the starter's magnetic fields.